Gertrude Atherton: Career

-Nineteenth century

 Atherton's first publication was "The Randolphs of Redwood: A Romance", serialized in The Argonaut in March 1882 under the pseudonym Asmodeus.
-When she revealed to her family that she was the author, it caused her to be ostracized.
+When she revealed to her family that she was the author, she was ostracized.
 In 1888, she left for New York, leaving Muriel with her grandmother.
 She traveled to London, and eventually returned to California.
 Atherton's first novel, What Dreams May Come, was published in 1888 under the pseudonym Frank Lin.

-In 1889, she went to Paris at the invitation of her sister-in-law Alejandra Rathbone (married to Major Jared Lawrence Rathbone).
+In 1889, Atherton went to Paris at the invitation of her sister-in-law Alejandra Rathbone (married to Major Jared Lawrence Rathbone).
 That year, she heard from British publisher G. Routledge and Sons that they would publish her first two books.
 William Sharp wrote in The Spectator praising her fiction and would later invite Atherton to stay with him and his wife, Elizabeth, in South Hampstead.

-In London, she had the opportunity through Jane Wilde to meet her son, Oscar Wilde.
+In London, Atherton had the opportunity through Jane Wilde to meet her son, Oscar Wilde.
 She recalled in her memoir Adventures of a Novelist (1932) that she made an excuse to avoid the meeting because she thought he was physically repulsive.
 In an 1899 article for London's Bookman, Atherton wrote of Wilde's style and associated it with "the decadence, the loss of virility that must follow over-civilization."